 Video games have become a universal cultural phenomenon, contributing to entertainment, social interaction, education, and artistic expression.
 The development of video games involves some of the most challenging and interesting areas of computer science, including topics as diverse as artificial intelligence, graphics, distributed systems, and human-computer interaction.
 This stream introduces students to the fundamentals of game design and development.

-What follows is a list of the required unit credits for the Game Development program.
-This is a Computing Major stream and can be taken with a Minor in another subject.
+What follows is a list of the required unit credits for the Game Development Focus of the Computing Major and Computer Science Specialization.
+(Note: there are additional requirements for the Computer Science Specialization.)
 This information is meant as a guide and is subject to change.
 The precise and up-to-date requirements for Computing degree plans can be found online in the Arts and Science Calendar.
 In case of discrepancies, the calendar should be considered as the official definition.

 Typical 4-years honours programs consist of 120 unit credits.
 A one-term course is worth 3 units, while a full year (two-term) course is worth 6 units.
 All courses listed below are 3 units unless specified with a /6.0 after the course code.